google/nucleus/docs/source/nucleus/io/sam.md

 ### SamReader
 ```
-Class for reading Read protos from SAM or TFRecord files.
+Class for reading Read protos from SAM/BAM/CRAM or TFRecord files.
 ```

 ### SamWriter